| Key Takeaways |

 During Operation Nervone, Group‑IB collaborated with INTERPOL and AFRIPOL to dismantle OPERA1ER.
 OPERA1ER is a French-speaking cybercriminal syndicate responsible for coordinated attacks on financial services across Africa and beyond.

-- Analysts tracked the threat group since 2019, collected alias-linked evidence, and helped identify a key member detained in Côte d’Ivoire.
+- Analysts have tracked the threat group since 2019, collected alias-linked evidence, and helped identify a key member who was detained in Côte d’Ivoire.

-- OPERA1ER executed 30+ attacks, stole at least $11M from banks and telecom companies in multiple countries, including the Cote d’Ivoire, Cameroon, Niger, and Paraguay.
+- OPERA1ER executed 30+ attacks, stole at least $11M from banks and telecom companies in multiple countries, including Côte d’Ivoire, Cameroon, Niger, and Paraguay.

 3. Operation Secure – Infostealer Malware Disruption